MarkvHeusden/WiFan/README.md

   delay(2000);
 }
 ````
-This simple program start by turning on the relay.
+This simple program starts by turning on the relay.
 2 seconds after that, it turns off.
 2 seconds later, the loop function starts again.
 This is a simple way to test if everything is working so far.

 Did everything work as planned?
 Congrats! 🥳.
 Let's move onto the next step.